LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Developing/toolbelt.md

  Every LivePerson API has a service name.
 This is documented in the respective page on [developers.liveperson.com](https://developers.liveperson.com).
 The [Messaging Interactions API](messaging-interactions-api-overview.html) for instance has the service name `msgHist`.
 The LP Client expects the LpService name as the first argument.
 This can be done by using our `LpServices` enum or by manually providing the service name as a string.
 Each of the API-domains related to the `LpServices` enum is whitelisted in LivePerson Functions by default. (s.
 [Whitelisted Domains](liveperson-functions-development-whitelisting-domains.html#domains-whitelisted-by-default) for more information)

 Additionally, most of the LivePerson API calls need authorization.
 The LP Client takes care of that by automatically creating the respective HTTP headers.
-In order to perform this authorization, the LP Client reads credentials from a [secret](liveperson-functions-development-storing-secrets.html).
-Each account using Liveperson Functions has a secret called `lp-faas-default-app-key` by default.
-This secret contains an app key able to authenticate to the following APIs:
+In order to perform this authorization, the LP Client uses credentials from an API-key.
+Each account using Liveperson Functions has an API-key called `lp-faas-default` by default, which is visible in Live Engage.
+This API-key is able to authenticate to the following APIs:

 <table style="width: 100%;">
 <thead>